collardeau/svelte-headroom/README.md

 # Svelte-Headroom

-Hide your header until you need it!
+**Hide your header until you need it!**

-Svelte Headroom is a Svelte Component to hide or show your header on scroll.
+Svelte Headroom is a Svelte Component to hide or show your header on scroll, inspired by [headroom.js](https://wicky.nillia.ms/headroom.js/)

-This package has no dependencies.
+This package has **no dependencies**.

-## Demo
+# Demo

 [Code Sandbox](https://codesandbox.io/embed/svelte-headroom-demo-cf7lv)